nullgato/nullgato/README.md

 Pronouns are she/her.
 29 y/o as of publishing this.
 I use lots of badges for my READMEs because I think they look cool as heck, sorry if they're tacky! 😩

 I'm a software engineer of about a decade and a half.
-I work professionally as a mobile developer, but my actual interests are in server & network administration.
+I work professionally as a mobile developer, but my actual interests are in server & network administration and also torrenting along with data hoarding.
 I enjoy development too, but for my own (or others) needs rather than as a career.
 Hoping that one day I can find a new path than the one I'm on.

 Other than that I enjoy playing music and have a guitar and bass I play fairly frequently, and I also enjoy video games!
 A few MMOS: FFXIV, RuneScape, Mabinogi; retro gaming (generally between N64/PS1 - Xbox 360/PS3 eras); and some other games!
 I love Clone Hero and Fortnite Festival, and RPGs like Baldur's Gate and classic BioWare. ❤️